Cruise safety guide: how to have a smoother cruise vacation

 • License: You must have a valid U.S. driver’s license — or international driving permit in some cases — to rent a vehicle in another country.

-• Travel insurance: Make sure you protect your trip with travel insurance — and insure your ride with rental car coverage like our car rental collision upgrade.
-Remember that most travel insurance providers won’t cover car rentals in all countries, so check that your destination is eligible for car rental travel insurance.
+• Travel insurance: Make sure you protect your trip with travel insurance — and look for rental car insurance like our rental car damage upgrade.
+Remember that most travel insurance providers won’t provide coverage for car rentals in all countries, so check that your destination is eligible for rental car travel insurance.

 • Road rules: Know local driving laws to avoid fines, bribes, and more.